Can Graph Neural Networks Count Substructures?: Invariant Graph Networks

-where each $L^{(t)}$ is a linear equivariant layer from $\mathbb{R}^{n^{k} \times d_{t-1}}$ to $\mathbb{R}^{n^{k} \times d_{t}}$, $\sigma$ is a pointwise activation function, $h$ is a linear invariant layer from $\mathbb{R}^{n^{k} \times d_{T}}$ to $\mathbb{R}$, and $m$ is an MLP. \end{definition}
+where each $L^{(t)}$ is a linear equivariant layer \cite{maron2018invariant} from $\mathbb{R}^{n^{k} \times d_{t-1}}$ to $\mathbb{R}^{n^{k} \times d_{t}}$, $\sigma$ is a pointwise activation function, $h$ is a linear invariant layer from $\mathbb{R}^{n^{k} \times d_{T}}$ to $\mathbb{R}$, and $m$ is an MLP. \end{definition}

 \citet{maron2019universality} show that if $k$ is allowed to grow as a function of the size of the graphs, then $k$-IGNs can achieve universal approximation of permutation-invariant functions on graphs.
-Nonetheless, due to the quick growth of computational complexity and implementation difficulty as $k$ increases, in practice it is hard to have $k>2$, while if $k=2$, it is proven to lose the universal approximation power \citep{chen2019equivalence}.
-However, it remains interesting to study what are the things that $2$-IGNs are capable of doing, especially from the perspective of substructure counting.
-Note that the a $2$-IGN takes as input a third-order tensor, $\Bb^{(0)}$, defined for a given graph $G = (V=[n], E, x, e)$ in the following way.
-Supposing without loss of generality that the node and edge features both have dimension $d$, we have $\Bb^{(0)} \in \mathbb{R}^{n \times n \times (d+1)}$, such that: $\forall i \in [n], \Bb_{i, i, 2:(d+1)}^{(0)} = x_i$; $\forall i, j \in [n]$ with $i \neq j$, $\Bb_{i, j, 1}^{(0)} = A_{i, j}$ and $\Bb_{i, j, 2:(d+1)}^{(0)} = e_{i, j}$.
-If we use $\Bb^{(t)}$ to denote the output of the $t$th layer of the $2$-IGN, then they are obtained iteratively by
+Nonetheless, due to the quick growth of computational complexity and implementation difficulty as $k$ increases, in practice it is hard to have $k>2$.
+If $k=2$, on one hand, it is known that $2$-IGNs are at least as powerful as $2$-WL \citep{maron2019open}; on the other hand, $2$-IGNs are not universal \citep{chen2019equivalence}.
+However, it remains open to establish a strict upper bound on the expressive power of $2$-IGNs in terms of the WL tests as well as to characterize concretely their limitations.
+Here, we first answer the former question by proving that $2$-IGNs are no more powerful than $2$-WL: \begin{lemma} If two graphs are indistinguishable by $2$-WL, then no $2$-IGN can distinguish them either. \end{lemma}